clorenz7/rl_ex/mountain_car/README.md

 ![ac_policy2](./assets/policy_ac_dec11_gam2_run0_ep120.png)

-This motivates me to implement Asynchronous Advantage Actor Critic (A2C / A3C)!
+This issue with the discount factor $\gamma$ motivates me to implement Asynchronous Advantage Actor Critic (A2C / A3C)!
 (Asynchronous multiple agents doing batch updates will also help with learning stability I bet) And preferably on a new problem.
 I may be legally obligated to change my name to Kate Bush after running up that hill so many times! ;P